ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/queen-greatest-hits-vinyl-edition.markdown

   \ UK Charts, and is the best-selling album of all time in the UK, selling over 6\
   \ million copies there.\_ It is certified 8x Platinum in the United States, and\
   \ is Queen's most commercially successful album worldwide with over 25 million copies\
-  \ sold, making it one of the best-selling albums of all time.\_ </p>\r\n<p>Enter\
+  \ sold, making it one of the best-selling albums of all time.\_ </p>\n<p>Enter the\
-  \ the form below for a chance to win ‘Greatest Hits’ by Queens on vinyl edition\
+  \ form below for a chance to win ‘Greatest Hits’ by Queens on vinyl edition and\
-  \ and get ready to enjoy their tunes anywhere you go!
-Good luck!</p>"
+  \ get ready to enjoy their tunes anywhere you go!
+Good luck!</p>\n"
 entry-title: "Win Queen Greatest Hits vinyl edition!"
-entry-content: "Enter the draw to win Queen Greatest Hits vinyl edition by completing\
+entry-content: "<p>Enter the draw to win Queen Greatest Hits vinyl edition by completing\
-  \ the form below before 23:59 on 9th of February 2019."
+  \ the form below before 23:59 on 9th of February 2019.</p>\n"
 has-winner: false
 prize-description: "Queen Greatest Hits vinyl edition."
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\